 The Boostier is known to get a boost tone that rivals the Klon.
 It’s not quite marketed as “Klone,” but it’s a clean gain preamp with both input and output gain controls.
 You can dial the pedal in to get a bit of it’s own internal gain to compliment pushing the front end of your amp.
 Overall, the tone is very warm (and offers a High cut knob).
 Visit the Burriss website for more info.

 Jimmy Behan Klon Clone

 It’s not clear whether Jimmy Behan is making his Klon Centaur clone pedals to order, but he’s produced some fine looking (and sounding) clones according to gearheads who have used them.
-You probably won’t find a Behan Klon clone on the used market, so visit Behan’s website for more info.
+You probably won’t find a Behan Klon clone on the used market, so visit Behan’s Facebook page for more info.

 Stigtronics Tone Vitamin

 There’s not much information available on this Klon Centaur clone, but it apparently does the natural amp overdrive, yet transparent, “thing” quite well.
 Visit the Stigtronics website for more info on the Tone Vitamin Klon Clone.